 Book Review 20% Oct.
 21

-Mid-Term Exam 40% Nov.
-4
+Mid-Term Exam 40% Oct.
+28

 Final Exam 40% To be scheduled by Registrar

 All assignments must be completed in order to pass the course.
-All written assignments (including, athough to a lesser extent, written exams) will be assessed t least partly on writing skills.
-Writing skills include not only surface correctiom (grammer, punctuation, sentence strud etc) but also general clarity
+All written assignments skills.
+Writng skills include not only surface correctiom (grammer, punctuation, sentence structure etc) but also general clarity